OS2iot/OS2iot-docs/source/audit-log/audit-log.rst

 =========

 Whenever an action that creates, updates or deletes an entity in OS2iot, it is logged.
-We refer to this as audit logging, since it can be used to audit who have performed changes to certain entities.
+This is referred to as audit logging, since it can be used to audit who have performed changes to certain entities.

 Storage of log-files
 --------------------